gmkung/decheem-docs/docs/intro_to.rst

 Here are examples of how deCheem beliefs are stored and queried/explored in order to get the inference results we need.

-**Belief Base sampe**
+**Belief Base sample**

 The following is an example of how a belief base with 6 beliefs is stored in a data base.

-You are free to store it in any database type you want as long as the structure below is respected when the belief base is stored and retrieved.
+You are free to store it in any database type you want as long as the object structure below is respected when the belief base is stored and retrieved.

 .. code-block:: json